What We Do

 The Centre is managed by the Katharine Susannah Prichard (KSP) Foundation Inc, which is a vibrant not-for-profit incorporated organisation and registered DGR charity located in the beautiful Perth Hills region of Western Australia.
 The Foundation was formed in 1985 to preserve Katharine's Place at 11 Old York Road and run it as a Centre dedicated to writing development, the promotion of writers and literature, and to preserve the home and legacy of celebrated Australian author Katharine Susannah Prichard (1883-1969).

-In addition to running a comprehensive calendar of events, services and activities, the KSP Foundation Board of Management - with the support of staff and an army of dedicated volunteers - adhere to a Constitution (Rules of Association), and protect the heritage significance of the property according to State Heritage requirements and recommendations outlined in a Conservation Report.
+In addition to running a comprehensive calendar of events, services and activities, the KSP Foundation Board of Management - with the support of staff and an army of dedicated volunteers - adhere to a Constitution (Rules of Association - see below to download this document), and protect the heritage significance of the property according to State Heritage requirements and recommendations outlined in a Conservation Report.

 KSP Organisational Objectives